 There are many ways to make one of these kitchen carts, all of which can come in handy once you learn how to remove a built-in microwave to turn it into a countertop model.
 Here are a few options.

 A simple way to get a DIY kitchen microwave cart is to use a desk or table of some kind, as the item can already act as a countertop.
-Feel free to laminate the top of the table or desk to protect it from grease and food debris and don’t forget to place cabinets underneath the cart for accessories, other appliances, food items, and whatever else you desire.
+Feel free to laminate the top of the table or desk to protect it from grease and food debris.
+You’ll also want to keep it protected when you clean the microwave with bleach.
+Plus, don’t forget to place cabinets underneath the cart for accessories, other appliances, food items, and whatever else you desire.
 These cabinets should be affixed to the table via screws or hinge pins.

 Are kitchen carts durable?